ioncakephper/skelosaurus-documentation/website/docs/overview.md

 <!-- @part src="../../website-parts/overview/h1-overview-description.md" -->

-Learn about Skelosaurus application, what it does, and how it helps content writers validate documentaton navigation and topic outline.
+Learn about Skelosaurus application, what it does, and how it helps content writers validate documentation navigation and topic outline.
 It helps structure a Docusaurus-powered site and eliminates the "now-what?" feeling content writers experience when starting a documentation project.
 <!-- @/part -->

 <!-- @part src="../../website-parts/overview/h1-overview-body.md" -->
 <!-- Your content goes here, replacing this comment -->
 Skelosaurus is a tool that creates a documentation skeleton for Docusaurus-powered sites.
 A documentation skeleton has the files, titles, and headers you want in your documentation.
-What you must provide is the actual content under each header, such as text, list, images, admonitions, tables, etc. Having a documentation skeleton ready gives a tremendous productivity bust to content development team.
+What you must provide is the actual content under each header, such as text, list, images, admonitions, tables, etc. Having a documentation skeleton ready gives a tremendous productivity bust to the content development team.

 ## What does Skelosaurus do?

-Skeleton takes an outline file with documentation sidebar outline and generates Docusaurus-compatible files: Markdown `.md` documentation files for each topic and a sidebar description file.
+Skelosaurus takes an outline file with a documentation sidebar outline and generates Docusaurus-compatible files: Markdown `.md` documentation files for each topic and a sidebar description file.
 Use the resulting files with Docusaurus to create a documentation side.

 ## Essential Skelosaurus features